LaunchCodeEducation/lchs/src/assignments/console-game.rst

 #.
 Functions
 #.
 Lists
 #.
 A ``main()`` function
 #.
-Replay option (e.g. "Would you like to play again?")
+A replay option (e.g. "Would you like to play again?")

 **Bonus items**:

 #.
-Using dictionaries
+Use one or more dictionaries
 #.
-Using classes/objects
+Use classes/objects
 #.
-Using a module (custom or ready-made)
+Use a module (custom or ready-made)

 Choose an Idea
 --------------